Medicine Overview of Pioneer Tablet

 How to use Pioneer Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Pioneer 30mg Tablet at a fixed time.
+Pioneer 30mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Pioneer Tablet works

 Pioneer 30mg Tablet is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.

 - Pioneer helps to control blood sugar level and avoids long-term complications.

 - You should continue to exercise regularly, eat a healthy diet, and take your other diabetes medicines along with Pioneer.

 - Full effect may be visible after several weeks of starting Pioneer.